shiroyasha/blog-source/source/posts/2017-11-19-transaction-isolation-levels-in-postgresql.html.md

 The SQL standard allows Phantom Reads — concurrent processes can affect the number of rows returned by a select statement — but in PostgreSQL this is not true.
-PostgreSQL protects even from phantom reads in the Read Reputable isolation mode.
+PostgreSQL protects even from phantom reads in the Read Repeatable isolation mode.

-You might be wondering what is the difference between Serializable and Reputable Reads in PostgreSQL.
+You might be wondering what is the difference between Serializable and Repeatable Reads in PostgreSQL.
 Let's compare a two examples that demonstrate the differences between the two isolation modes.